ISMS Copilot

 Framework Support

-The platform supports over 30 compliance frameworks, including ISO 27001, SOC 2, NIST CSF 2.0, GDPR, DORA, NIS2, HIPAA, FedRAMP, NIST 800-53, the EU AI Act, and ISO 42001.
-Trusted by more than 1,600 industry professionals, ISMS Copilot uses cross-framework mapping, with NIST CSF 2.0 serving as a baseline.
+The platform supports 20+ compliance frameworks, including ISO 27001, SOC 2, NIST CSF 2.0, GDPR, DORA, NIS2, HIPAA, FedRAMP, NIST 800-53, the EU AI Act, and ISO 42001.
+Trusted by 1,000+ organizations, ISMS Copilot uses cross-framework mapping, with NIST CSF 2.0 serving as a baseline.
 This alignment minimizes duplicated audit tasks and consolidates evidence collection across standards.

 For consultants juggling multiple clients, the Workspaces feature offers a way to keep projects distinct.
 Each workspace maintains its own policies, chat histories, and risk maps, ensuring clarity and separation of tasks.